-When I walked out of the university gymnasium floor where I took my first Ashtanga yoga class in January 2005, these three thoughts flashed through my mind like fireworks:
+I walked out of the gym after my first Ashtanga yoga class and my first three thoughts were:

 “I need this practice in my life.”